 Once the connection is validated successfully, various settings are provided to retrieve and display the information from the data source.

-The Send Metadata Changes Notifications option is used to set the change notification about the metadata changes of the data objects.
+The Send Metadata Changes Notifications option sets a change notification about the metadata changes of the data objects.

 Note: For more information, refer to the Connector Settings.